medhan-sh/pwn.college_medhansh1/Pondering paths/C1-The root.md

 1. How to run a program using its absolute path .
 2. The program was places in root directory represented by '/'.
-3. Absolute path is the exact location kind of like GPS coordinates.
+3. Absolute path is the exact location to a file,command,directory , kind of like GPS coordinates.
-4. Commands can be executed regardless of which directory one person is in as long as you know the absolute path to it.

 ## References